 Deadline for Submission of Final Paper to Professor – May 1, 2021:

-In the Academic Services Policies Guide 2016-2017 edition, it states on page 5, the deadline to submit papers to the faculty for work in progress (prior to spring 2015) is May 1, 2017.
+Found on our Grading System and Academic Standards web page, it is stated that the deadline to submit papers to the faculty for work in progress (prior to Spring 2021) is May 1, 2021.